awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/30_batch/20_dashboard.md

 ![wizard](/images/nextflow-on-aws-batch/batch/2_wizard.png)

-Now we are at the AWS Batch Dashboard, which allows us to create
+Now we are at the AWS Batch Dashboard, which allows us to create:

    1. **Job Definitions** Description of what application (Docker Image), how to use it (stroage, resource requirements) and what IAM persmissions are granted to the job execution.
    1. **Job Queues** Logical queue holding jobs.
 A queue uses Compute Environments to execute jobs.
 A queue can be linked to multiple Compute Environments with different priorities to use a second queue in case a Compute Environment has insufficient capacity (e.g. reached its configured maximum capacity)